About symptomatic Hypermobility, EDS, HSD and JHS

 Ehlers-Danlos syndromes (EDS) and the closely related Hypermobility Spectrum Disorder (HSD) are complex heritable connective tissue disorders.
 Lots of people can be hypermobile without any problems.
 It is when there are ‘issues with tissues’ that we need to be aware.
 Unfortunately it has been challenging to get awareness of these disorders and get appropriate support.
-At the moment there are 14 'types' of EDS plus HSD.
+At the moment there are 13 named 'types' of EDS plus the closely related HSD.
 This might change again in the future.

 By kind permission of Liz Argall